Tarantula Care Sheet

 |Health Issue Falls, injuries||Symptoms or Causes Bleeding.||Suggested Action Immediately consult your veterinarian.|

-Ask a store partner about Petco's selection of books on tarantulas and the variety of private brand products available for the care and happiness of your new pet.
-All private brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center employee about Petco's selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

 Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physician before purchasing or caring for invertebrates and should consider not having an invertebrate as a pet.

 Go to the Centers for Disease Control at cdc.gov/healthypets for more information about invertebrates and disease.

 The information on this Care Sheet is not a substitute for veterinary care.
 If you need additional information, please contact your veterinarian as appropriate.